 Contract activity, buyers and sellers signing contracts to buy and sell homes, are the leading indicator of what we will see in future months of closed sales transactions.
 Interest rates have been on the rise for several months now so many assumed we would start to see a decline in buyer activity.
 If we are going to see a significant slow down in buyers buying houses it does not seem to be happening yet.
-Only a slightly smaller number of buyers contracted to buy homes this May (158) as did so in the same month last year (166) in Harrisonburg and Rockingham County.
-The market does not yet shown any signs of a significant slow down.
+We have seen slight decreases in monthly contract activity over the past few months, but they are not yet leading to any sort of a market wide long term when viewed in any longer context.

 Over the past several years, inventory levels have kept dipped lower.
 This has not, though, been accompanied by a decline in the pace of home sales.
 So -- if just as many (or more) buyers are buying, how are they doing it if inventory levels are so low?
 They're doing it with speed.
 The pace of home sales can increase, with inventory levels declining if the median "days on market" is also declining.
 So, lots of homes are being listed for sale, but they are then going under contract quickly, which keeps inventory levels low but the pace of home sales high.
-That said, inventory levels have been rising over the past six months.
+That said, inventory levels have been rising over the past seven months.